distrob/privacy-security/index.md

 - You can remove internet advertisements which track you everywhere by using an internet browser add-on.
 For desktops, the most recommended one is uBlock Origin.
 Download it for [Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) or [Firefox](https://addons.mozilla.org/addon/ublock-origin/).
 If you use Safari, I recommend [Wipr](https://giorgiocalderolla.com/wipr.html) (also available for iPhone)

+- Your digital data is part of your life.

+- Facebook, Google and others are tracking you almost everywhere.
+If you use these services, make sure to adjust

+Talk about Ransomware